Toyota GR Corolla

 The Toyota GR Corolla (トヨタ・GRカローラ, Toyota Jīāru Karōra) is a compact car manufactured by Japanese marque Toyota since 2022 with assistance from the company's Gazoo Racing (GR) division.
 It is a hot hatch variant of the E210 series Corolla.

-The GR Corolla was introduced on March 31, 2022.
+The GR Corolla was introduced on March 31, 2022 for the 2023 model year.
 The GR Corolla is built mainly for the North American market as Europe received the GR Yaris (which is not sold in Canada and the United States).
 Both vehicles are assembled at the "GR Factory" inside the Motomachi plant, a production line dedicated to GR-branded vehicles.
-Aside from North America, the GR Corolla is also sold in Japan, Thailand, Malaysia, Australia, New Zealand, Brazil, South Africa, and Indonesia.
+Aside from North America, the GR Corolla is also sold in Japan, Thailand, Malaysia, Australia, New Zealand, Brazil, South Africa, Indonesia, the Philippines, and Middle East (starting 2026).

-Beginning in 2026, the GR Corolla for the North American market will be produced in Burnaston, England.